Yang Xinhai

-Yang Xinhai (杨新海 (Yáng Xīnhǎi); July 17, 1968 – February 14, 2004), also known as Yang Zhiya and Yang Liu, was a Chinese serial killer and mass murderer who confessed to committing 67 murders and 23 rapes between 2000 and 2003.
+Yang Xinhai (杨新海 (Yáng Xīnhǎi); 17 July 1968 – 14 February 2004) was a Chinese serial killer, serial rapist, and mass murderer who confessed to committing 67 murders and 23 rapes between 2000 and 2003.
 He was sentenced to death and executed.
-Dubbed the "Monster Killer" by the media, he is the most prolific known serial killer in China since the establishment of the People's Republic of China in 1949.
+He is the most prolific known serial killer in China since the establishment of the People's Republic of China in 1949.
+The South China Morning Post dubbed Yang the "Monster Killer".